PostHog/posthog.com/contents/blog/product-market-fit-game.md

 These are all the reasons why users may not use your product:

-* **Users have no idea what your solution is**, so they think it could be a waste of time.
+* **Users have no idea what your solution is**, so they think it will be a waste of time.
 Even if your product is free, people's time is not.
 The more senior your users, the stronger the effect.
-Can you work with someone that _reports_ to the person you were targeting to get things setup?
+Can you work with someone that _reports_ to the person you were targeting to get things set up?
 If you struggle to get responses, start questioning if something else is causing issues – even a senior stakeholder will put in work to solve a serious problem they have.

 - **You're not explaining your product clearly.** The way you explain your product matters.
 If it's complicated, people won't understand it.
 Describe it like you would when speaking to a friend.
 Ask users for direct feedback on your explanation.